 There appears to be a dichotomy, on average, in the physical morphologies of the galaxies in the two model classes.
 ET runs exhibit more typical spiral structure and SC runs have a more central bulge-dominated, lenticular-like appearance.
 The SC runs tend to show brighter, smoother, and more extended emission and have more ordered magnetic field structure relative to the ET runs; ET runs look qualitatively similar to the constant diffusivity run, with brighter emission coincident with the spiral arms and neutral gas structures in the galactic center.
 The physical differences underpinning the visual differences between the ET and SC runs become clear in the intensity weighted histograms (Figure \ref{fig:cr_variant_viz}, bottom panels).
 Figure \ref{fig:cr_variant_viz} shows that the extended emission in the ET runs is primarily arising from the denser cool and warm neutral gas while the SC runs have emission mostly arising from warmer and more diffuse gas.

-In Figure \ref{fig:cr_variant_profiles}, we examine these differences more quantitatively with radial profiles of the forward-modeled synchrotron emission for all the CR physics model variants simulated in \citet{hopkins_testing_2021} that met their reasonable observational $\gamma$-ray and e$_{\rm CR}$ constraints.
+In Figure \ref{fig:cr_variant_profiles}, we examine these differences more quantitatively with radial profiles of the forward-modeled synchrotron emission for CR physics model variants simulated in \citet{hopkins_testing_2021} that met their reasonable observational $\gamma$-ray and e$_{\rm CR}$ constraints.
 We see significant variation in the profiles depending on CR transport physics.
 We see a separation between the ET and SC model variants: SC runs typically exhibit brighter emission averaged at a given radius by a factor of $\sim$3-10 relative to ET runs, despite brighter clumped peaks in the spiral arms of ET runs.
 The SC runs also exhibit smoother emission that falls off more gradually with radius relative to ET and constant diffusivity runs.
 We stress that the correlation is \textit{not} one-to-one; we can see many earlier (higher-redshift) snapshots where the SC models look more like ET.